 - Without touching the accelerator pedal, start the engine, and let it idle for 20 seconds. - Keep the vehicle in Park (automatic transmission) or neutral (manual transmission).
-Increase the engine speed to 2,000 rpm, and hold it there until the temperature gauge rises to at least 1/4 of the scale (about 3 minutes).
+Increase the engine speed to 2,000 rpm, and hold it there until the temperature gauge rises to at least 1/4 of the scale (about 3 minutes). - Without touching the accelerator pedal, start the engine, and let it idle for 20 seconds.

 - Select a nearby lightly traveled major highway where you can maintain a speed of 50 to 60 mph (80 to 97 km/h) for at least 20 minutes.
 Drive on the highway in D (A/T) or 5th (M/T).
 Do not use cruise control.
 When traffic allows. drive for 90 seconds without moving the accelerator pedal.
 (Vehicle speed may vary slightly; this is okay.)
 If you cannot do this for a continuous 90 seconds because of traffic conditions, drive for at least 30 seconds, then repeat it two more times (for a total of 90 seconds). - Then drive in city/suburban traffic for at least 10 minutes.
-When traffic conditions allow, let the vehicle coast for several seconds without using the accelerator pedal or the brake pedal.
+When traffic conditions allow, let the vehicle coast for several seconds without using the accelerator pedal or the brake pedal. - Make sure the vehicle has been parked with the engine off for 30 minutes.